-Ding, an international mobile recharge service, were beginning a phase of expansion.
+Ding, an international mobile recharge service, was beginning a phase of expansion.
 They needed a dedicated careers site, something that reflected their personality, and also allowed them to tell their story.
 Ding Careers was born.

 Designer and photographer

 I was involved with the Ding development and HR team from the very beginning.
-The gave me full control to come up with a design that reflected their brand.
+They gave me full control to come up with a design that reflected their brand.
 I visited their offices for two days, to talk to the employees, brainstorm and take candid shots around the office to capture the spirit and energy of the company.

-At our team meetings, I had discussions with a selected group of employees from different departments to discuss how they saw the company and what they would like to see reflected in the site.
+At our team meetings, I had discussions with a selected group of employees from different departments to discuss how they saw the company and what they would like to see reflected on the site.